Patrick Young Alexander: Taking off

-Patrick Alexander became increasingly interested in aviation and related subjects, such as meteorology, parachutes, balloons, and propellers.
+Alexander became increasingly interested in aviation and related subjects, such as meteorology, parachutes, balloons, and propellers.
 By about 1888 he was working on wireless telegraphy.
-The French aviation historian Charles Dolfus recorded that Patrick Alexander was the first to suggest that wireless could be used for the automatic direction of airships and aeroplanes and said Patrick Alexander was a "Pioneer of Space".
+The French aviation historian Charles Dolfus recorded that Alexander was the first to suggest that wireless could be used for the automatic direction of airships and aeroplanes and said Patrick Alexander was a "Pioneer of Space".

 On 9 June 1891, Patrick Alexander made a gas balloon ascent in the company of aeronaut Griffith Brewer: this was the first of a number of balloon ascents that would lead to his becoming a licensed balloonist.
-Patrick ordered a three-man (some say five-man) balloon from balloon manufacturer Percival G. Spencer, naming his balloon Queen of the West.
+Alexander ordered a three-man (some say five-man) balloon from balloon manufacturer Percival G. Spencer, naming his balloon Queen of the West.
 Throughout the summer of 1892, Patrick and his friend Philip Braham made a number of flights.
 They collected meteorological observations and measurements and took photographs.
 Their adventures were recorded in a number of local newspapers.

 Also in 1891, Patrick Alexander acquired an 8 in aperture refractor telescope which was erected in Bath.
 The telescope was a substantial instrument, which together with its mounting, must have weighed several tons.
-The telescope was fully equipped for astronomical observations and Patrick was a member of the Royal Astronomical Society until 1921.
-Although he enjoyed showing his telescope to friends and distinguished visitors, any interest he had in astronomy was overshadowed by his other passions; the telescope was probably a scientific toy.
+The telescope was fully equipped for astronomical observations and Alexander was a member of the Royal Astronomical Society until 1921.
 Barry Bellinger suggests that the telescope was used to track pilot balloons released into the air, before releasing any main balloons; however, a telescope of this size and type seems unsuited to such a task.

 In 1893, Patrick Alexander ordered a balloon of 100000 cuft capacity from Percival Spencer.
 At the time, C.G.
 Spencer and Sons' largest advertised balloon was of 80000 cuft and when it was made it attracted much public interest.
 Capable of lifting 12 passengers, it was one of the largest balloons yet made.
 Alexander named her the Majestic.
-In 1894, Patrick took it to Germany where he conducted scientific ascents that excited interest among German scientists and the lay public, as well as that of Kaiser Wilhelm II.
+In 1894, he took it to Germany where he conducted scientific ascents that excited interest among German scientists and the lay public, as well as that of Kaiser Wilhelm II.